Home About Us Career Counselling Career Counselling Blog Contact Us FAQs Book a Free Call

 How much money do I need to show for the visa?+

-The DHA (Department of Home Affairs) requires Indian applicants to demonstrate funds covering tuition fees + AUD 29,710 per year for living costs + AUD 8,574 for each additional family member per year.
+The DHA (Department of Home Affairs) requires Indian applicants to demonstrate funds to cover first year tuition fees + AUD 29,710 per year for living costs + AUD 8,574 for each additional family member per year.
 This must be in accessible, evidenced funds (bank statements, fixed deposits, education loans).
 How you present these funds is critical — ASPIRE OZ conducts a full financial review as part of our GS preparation process.

 🤝 Working With ASPIRE OZ